-Edinburgh City v Annan Athletic
+Edinburgh City open play-off final lead over Annan

 Post update

-Corner, Edinburgh City.
-Conceded by Michael Garrity.
+Corner, Annan Athletic.
+Conceded by Ouzy See.

 Post update